CitizenLabDotCo/documentation/docs/guide-verification-plugin.md

 ---
-title: How to implement a verification plug-in
+title: Implementing a verification plug-in
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).